Skip to main content

 You are not automatically sent a marriage certificate; you will need to order one from the register office of the district you married in.

 The certificate will be issued within seven days of your marriage being electronically registered, then you will need to apply to the register office by telephone, post or online to get a copy sent to you.
-The cost of a marriage certificate is £11 and the certificate will be sent to you by post within 10 working days of payment being received.
+The cost of a marriage certificate is £12.50 and the certificate will be sent to you by post within 10 working days of payment being received.

 Speak to your local register office about how they allow marriage certificate applications - some require you to send in a self-address envelope, others have an online form and will send it to you free of charge.

-How Much Does a Marriage Certificate Cost?
+How Much Does a Wedding Certificate UK Cost?

 Do I Need to Order Our Marriage Certificate?

-It might seem like a bit of a hassle not getting one on the day, but yes, you need to order your marriage certificate.
+It might seem like a bit of a hassle not getting one on the day, but yes, you need to order a copy of your marriage certificate.
 Your certificate will be required for lots of legal documentation, especially if you are changing your name.
 You'll need it to change your names on your bank accounts, insurance and passport, for example.

 How Many Marriage Certificates Do I Need?